bg-write/how-i-got-my-first-dev-job/README.md

 This is my least favorite task, but you'll still want to do it.
 Every weekday, **Complete or review 1 coding challenge** that either tests what you already know, or teaches you new ways to solve problems that you’ll eventually see during an interview.
 Many people like LeetCode, but I found [CodeSignal](https://codesignal.com/) to be easier to use, and it was where I consistently ran into the most problems that I would see in real-life interviews.

 To make your life easier, create a private repo where you can save all the challenges you practiced and completed for interviews for later review and refactoring.
 Did you complete your challenge in less than 50 minutes?
+Sweet!
 Do it again!
 And can you find a more efficient or cleaner solution?

-Remember: the majority of these companies are not expecting you to solve the problem.
+Remember: the majority of these companies are not expecting you to solve the entire problem perfectly.
 They are testing to see how you handle difficult questions and problem-solving on the spot.
 Do you freeze up and not talk?
 Do you first ask questions to clarify the problem and try to make a plan?
 Do you ask if you’re allowed to Google, or make clear what resources are available to you?
 Do you dive in right away and hope for the best?
 Anyone can learn syntax; the goal is to prove that you can learn and ask informed questions, and that you seem like someone they can work with.
-* **ACTION STEP #1**: Before you even start CodeSignal, the three beginner problems you NEED to first master in your language of choice are [Palindrome](https://www.freecodecamp.org/news/two-ways-to-check-for-palindromes-in-javascript-64fea8191fd7/), [FizzBuzz](https://codeburst.io/javascript-breaking-down-the-shortest-possible-fizzbuzz-answer-94a0ad9d128a), and [Fibonacci](https://medium.com/@justinhwu95/solving-the-fibonacci-sequence-in-javascript-c1ee37ef65d0).
+* **ACTION STEP #1**: Before you even start CodeSignal, the three beginner problems you need to first master in your language of choice are [Palindrome](https://www.freecodecamp.org/news/two-ways-to-check-for-palindromes-in-javascript-64fea8191fd7/), [FizzBuzz](https://codeburst.io/javascript-breaking-down-the-shortest-possible-fizzbuzz-answer-94a0ad9d128a), and [Fibonacci](https://medium.com/@justinhwu95/solving-the-fibonacci-sequence-in-javascript-c1ee37ef65d0).
 If you can solve these problems without referring to any notes or Google and can articulate your logic and thought-process (and how you would improve upon your solution with more time) out-loud in under 15 minutes, you’re already ahead of the pack.

 ![Image](https://doodleipsum.com/700?i=656e5bba23d76eae300a40faf5ee1c3f)